DanielBergThomsen/Comparing-K-FAC-and-EKFAC-to-Standard-Methods-on-Deep-Learning-Benchmark-Problems/README.md

 optimizers: two different versions of KFAC, based on alecwangcq's implementation: https://github.com/alecwangcq/KFAC-Pytorch

 ## Acknowledgement ##
 Our implementation of KFAC with diagonal approximation is based on alecwangcq's implementation, which can be found at https://github.com/alecwangcq/KFAC-Pytorch.
+It was inspired by gpauloski implementation (https://github.com/gpauloski/kfac-pytorch).
 Also, please consider cite the original paper of KFAC:

 @inproceedings{martens2015optimizing,